 The COPS Office focused on balancing the applicant's need for federal assistance (as measured by economic and fiscal health questions) with crime rates and the applicant's current commitment to community policing and their proposed community policing strategy.
-For FY 2014, an applicant's commitment to community policing and the strength of their overall community policing strategy were the basis for initial scoring.
+For FY 2015, an applicant's commitment to community policing and the strength of their overall community policing strategy were the basis for initial scoring.
 A minimum score was established for the community policing portion of the application.
-Thirty-six agencies that did not meet the score were removed from further consideration.
+Thirty-nine agencies that did not meet the score were removed from further consideration.

 For the remaining applicants, fiscal need constituted 20 percent, crime 30 percent, and community policing 50 percent of the overall score.
-Additionally, models similar to those used in FYs 2011, 2012, and 2013 were used to determine the weight of the questions within each broad category.
+In addition, models similar to those used in FY 2011-2014 were used to determine the weight of the questions within each broad category.
 For example, within the 20 percent of the score allocated to the need for federal assistance, applicants were ranked on measures of recent economic conditions as well as those of systemic socioeconomic health.
 COPS Office staff followed up with applicants and reviewed publicly available data to ensure that the information was as error-free as possible before completing the ranking protocol.

-Due to the high demand and limited funding available, only 215 of the 1,296 CHP requests were ultimately funded, which is only about 17% of the total number of agencies that submitted applications.
+Because of the high demand and limited funding available, only 209 of the 1,103 CHP requests were ultimately funded, which is only about 18.9 percent of the total number of agencies that submitted applications.

 In addition, two long-standing statutory requirements designed to ensure national distribution of COPS Office funding had an impact on which applications were ultimately funded.
-First, the COPS Office must distribute half of all hiring funds to agencies serving populations of more than 150,000 and half to those serving populations of 150,000 or less.
-Second, by law, the COPS Office must ensure that at least one half of one percent of hiring funds (\$607,651 for FY 2014) is allocated to each state or territory with eligible applicants.
+First, the COPS Office must distribute half of all hiring funds to agencies serving populations of more than 150,000 and half to those of fewer than 150,000.
+Second, by law the COPS Office must ensure that at least one-half of one percent of hiring funds (\$569,532 for FY 2015) is allocated to each state or territory with eligible applicants.
 Although this ultimately means that sometimes a lower scoring applicant in one state receives funding ahead of a higher scoring applicant in another, this requirement helps ensure that smaller states and territories are not excluded from funding.